Will Xavier cover the spread vs. Robert Morris? Betting Trends, Record ATS

 Get tickets for any college basketball game this season at Ticketmaster!

-- Last year, the Musketeers averaged 80.9 points per game, 14.1 more points than the 66.8 the Colonials allowed.
+- Last year, the Musketeers recorded 80.9 points per game, 14.1 more points than the 66.8 the Colonials allowed.

-- Xavier went 15-10 against the spread and 23-6 overall last season when scoring more than 66.8 points.
+- Xavier had a 15-10 record against the spread and a 23-6 record overall last season when putting up more than 66.8 points.

+- The Colonials' 69.3 points per game last year were just 4.8 fewer points than the 74.1 the Musketeers allowed.

+- Robert Morris put together a 5-3 ATS record and a 9-2 overall record last season in games it scored more than 74.1 points.

 Bet on this or any college basketball matchup at BetMGM